farhan92cr/farhan/README.md

 kubectl describe pod ngnix
 kubectl log <pod name>

+kubectl get all

 kubectl cheatsheet --> google it get all kubernetes command, no need to remember all

+Day-34 | KUBERNETES DEPLOYMENT | REPLICASETS :

+Docker                 Pod                      Deploy:  1. auto healing  2. auto scaling

+we must create pod using deployment. bcz pod like docker conatiner, no auto heling scaling etc.

+deployment is responsible for implementing auto healing(recreating pods if someone delete them) and zero down time in kubernetes, deployment will not do it directly, but take help of replicaset, and replica set is kubernetes controller. which is actually doing it. kubernete is a nothing but a go language application that  of kubernetes is return, which will ensure that a specific behaviour is implementtd. the behaviour is that the desired number of state/replicas will be there in deployment.

+vim deployment.yml
+apiVersion: apps/v1
+kind: Deployment
+metadata:
+  name: nginx-deployment
+  labels:
+    app: nginx
+spec:
+  replicas: 3
+  selector:
+    matchLabels:
+      app: nginx
+  template:
+    metadata:
+      labels:
+        app: nginx
+    spec:
+      containers:
+      - name: nginx
+        image: nginx:1.14.2
+        ports:
+        - containerPort: 80

+kubectl apply -f deployment.yml

+   kubectl get deploy
+NAME               READY   UP-TO-DATE   AVAILABLE   AGE nginx-deployment   3/3     3            3           5m25s
+farhan@farhan-VirtualBox:~/kubernetes$ kubectl get rs   ---> rs means replicaset NAME                          DESIRED   CURRENT   READY   AGE nginx-deployment-77d8468669   3         3         3       5m31s
+farhan@farhan-VirtualBox:~/kubernetes$ kubectl get replicaset NAME                          DESIRED   CURRENT   READY   AGE nginx-deployment-77d8468669   3         3         3       5m43s
+farhan@farhan-VirtualBox:~/kubernetes$
+kubectl get pod
+NAME                                READY   STATUS    RESTARTS      AGE nginx                               1/1     Running   2 (13m ago)   23h
+nginx-deployment-77d8468669-gxjm4   1/1     Running   0             6m25s
+nginx-deployment-77d8468669-lpszk   1/1     Running   0             6m25s
+nginx-deployment-77d8468669-mxxpz   1/1     Running   0             6m25s
+farhan@farhan-VirtualBox:~/kubernetes$

+kubectl pods -w  --> to watch live

+kubectl delete pod <name>

+Means if we delete/terminat a pod the recreation occur will be in the same time/parallel. bcz kubernete replicasset will ensure there will always be the number repliaset. if we delete one pod in parallel one willl recreate by kubernetes coontroller.

+So in real world you cannot create pod directly, but will creata deployment, so deployment will create replicaset, rs will create pods